 Compare a copy of the school calendar reported to EMIS and the board-approved school "operating" calendar.
 The calendars must match.
+Add a comment if any issues are identified.

 Policies and Contract

 Review the community school - sponsor contract.
 Add a comment if any issues are identified.